Minagera/CyberPatriot/CyberPatriot/Cisco/Quizzes/Solutions/README.md

-# Cisco Quiz Solutions
+# Cisco Quiz Solutions (Mentor Use Only)

-This directory contains answer keys and explanations for the quizzes in the `Quiz-Files/` directory.
+This directory contains answer keys and explanations for the quiz files.

-- Review solutions after attempting the quiz.
+*Review only after attempting the quizzes.*
-- Use explanations to understand why each answer is correct.
-- Do not use solutions during initial quiz attempts.

-*Solutions are for review and learning.
-Discuss any unclear answers with your mentor!*